ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour002.md

 var location = process.env.DEVICE_LOCATION || 'THE LOCATION OF THE PARTICLE PHOTON DEVICE';
 var connectionString = process.env.IOTHUB_CONN || 'YOUR IOT HUB DEVICE-SPECIFIC CONNECTION STRING HERE';

-// Create a Johnny Five board instance to represent your Particle Photon
+// Create a Johnny Five board instance to represent your Particle Photon.
-// Board is simply an abstraction of the physical hardware, whether is is a
+// Board is simply an abstraction of the physical hardware, whether it is a
 // Photon, Arduino, Raspberry Pi or other boards. var board = new five.Board({
   io: new Particle({